Cloak and Dagger (characters): War on Drugs and other heroes

-Cloak and Dagger became vigilantes which then hunt and kill Simon Marshall's drug-dealing crime-ring responsible for activating their powers.
+Cloak and Dagger became vigilantes who then hunt down and kill Simon Marshall's drug-dealing crime-ring responsible for activating their powers.
 They first encountered Spider-Man during these events.
 They next murdered Silvermane's reanimated cyborg form in revenge.
 They next teamed with Spider-Man to thwart the Punisher's murder attempt on the Kingpin.

 When their activities became too damaging for the illegal drug trade, some dealers kidnapped members of the New Mutants and tried to control them by injecting them with a drug similar to that which gave the duo their powers.
 For a time, they lost their powers to the heroes Sunspot and Wolfsbane but they cooperated in retrieving them when it was learned the others were not handling it well.
 Cloak and Dagger saved them with Spider-Man, but turned down an offer to join the X-Men's School for Gifted Youngsters.
 Cloak and Dagger battled Silvermane and the Answer.
 Kingpin wanted Dagger to help heal Vanessa Fisk, but Dagger refused to help.
 Cloak and Dagger befriended the superpowered preteens Power Pack and twice aided the New Mutants, junior trainees of the X-Men.
 The duo eventually learned they were mutants themselves, which is also the reason why they were the only test subjects to survive the drug's administration in the first place.
 Though they tend to target ordinary street criminals, they have faced such diverse foes as Doctor Doom, the Beyonder, Vermin, the Zapper, the Disciplinarian, the Warlord of Kampuchea, Mephisto, Thanos, the Assembly of Evil, Firebrand, and Lightmaster.

-Cloak and Dagger encountered the Beyonder during Secret Wars II.
-They also encountered Brigid O'Reilly, who was transformed into Mayhem.
-They next encountered Doctor Doom in Latveria.
-Alongside Doctor Strange, they battled Ecstasy.
-They were used in Nightmare's plot to defeat Doctor Strange.
-They battled Mister Jip, and Night and Day.
-They also encountered Power Pack again.